apcros/YAHD/README.md

 There is a ticket overview at the top of the page.

-Following update : Password protection for both lock and resolved.
-And also a basic admin page to save/purge the database.
+Administration page for deleting, closing or resolving tickets.
+(The login is not very secure, will optimize later...I pinky swear)
+(Will add a ban ip option later)

 YES, this help desk is not really a exemple of perfect code, but at least it's simple and -half- working.

-	Common problem(s) :
+	You should Read the following text :

-	- The tickets.db is not created by setup.php
+	- If the tickets.db is not created by setup.php
 	You may consider using the "chmod" command on YAHD's folder
+	- You need to set a password and a user in the login.php file.
+(The password need to be writed in md5)

 (The UI is obviously made with the twitter bootstrap)